 Central Muscat Hotels

 During city stays, the common logic is to stay close to the main tourist attractions.
-However given the spread-out nature of Muscat, this isn’t really a choice.
-If you are sightseeing whilst in Muscat, accept you will need to get taxies or drive between destinations.
+However, given Muscat’s spread-out nature, this isn’t a choice.
+If you are sightseeing in Muscat, accept that you will need to get taxis or drive between destinations.

-We have considered central for tourists to be roughly around the Shatti al Qurum area where hotels still benefit from sea views and great resort-style facilities and western-style restaurants that serve alcohol.
+We have considered central for tourists to be roughly around the Shatti al Qurum area, where hotels still benefit from sea views, great resort-style facilities, and western-style restaurants serving alcohol.

 InterContinental Muscat (5*)

-Rooms come with sea or mountain views and there’s a choice of five dining options including entertaining Trader Vics which caters to families as well as the local expat crowd.
+Rooms come with sea or mountain views, and there’s a choice of five dining options, including entertaining Trader Vics, which caters to families as well as the local expat crowd.
 There are extensive grounds as well as a children’s playground.
-This one could really belong in the luxury resorts category too with its extensive facilities.
+This one could also belong in the luxury resorts category, with its extensive facilities.

 What will it cost?
 A night at the InterContinental Muscat for a family of 4 needing two interconnecting rooms is around $485USD per night plus taxes

 Grand Hyatt Muscat (5*)

 What to expect: Situated in the Shatti al Qurum area of Muscat, this hotel enjoys spectacular ocean views and a great pool, as well as four dining options.
 There’s beach access here as well as additional water sports and activities on offer.